-In the Data Input mode, a continuous series of sparks are generated at a constant rate, under control of clock pulses.
+In the Data Input mode, a continuous series of sparks is generated at a constant rate, under control of clock pulses.
 The X-Y coordinate pairs are continuously generated and input to the computer.
 This mode allows the user to draw continuous lines, circles, curves, etc., that can be displayed on the CRT.

-At the time a spark is generated, X- and Y- clock pulses are initiated which increment X- and Y- hardware registers until the sound of the spark is received by the X- and Y-microphones.
+At the time a spark is generated, X- and Y-clock pulses are initiated which increment X- and Y-hardware registers until the sound of the spark is received by the X- and Y-microphones.
 As soon as a microphone detects the sound, the associated X- or Y-clock pulses are inhibited, and the register stops incrementing.
 The binary numbers contained in the X- and Y-registers will then be directly proportional to the X- and Y- coordinates of the position at which the spark was emitted.

 The VWA device handler for the VW01 Sonic Digitizer Writing Tablet provides an interface between the user and the hardware.
-In general, it conforms to the conventions of the Keyboard Monitor System in either the ADSS or DOS software in DEC manual ADVANCED Monitor Software system.
 Initialize and input functions are initiated by standard user program commands (system macros).
-The device handler relieves the user from writing his own device handling subprograms
+The device handler relieves the user from writing his own device handling subprograms.

 The Writing Tablet handler makes no tests on incoming X- and Y-coordinates.
 All coordinates are handled directly back to the user.
 This means that if the pen stays on the same spot (Data Input mode) or is pushed on at the same spot more than once (Single Point mode) the same X- and Y-coordinates are handled to the user.
-Repetitive X- and Y-coordinates should not be sent directly to the VT- handler since they could cause a hole to be burned on the display-screen.
+Repetitive X- and Y-coordinates should not be sent directly to the VT-handler since they could cause a hole to be burned on the display-screen.
 For this reason it is the user's responsibility to ignore X- and Y-coordinates which are generated on one and the same spot.
 The number of times the same coordinates could be accepted also depends on the intensity.